 To successfully implement the breakthrough technologies from the other, more chemical related, Moonshot research trajectories (MOT1, 2 and 3), sustainable energy solutions in an economic cost-effective way, such as heat, hydrogen and electricity from renewable resources, like wind or solar power, are needed.

 The switch to carbon-smart energy solutions requires additional investments.
-Moreover, technologies based on sun and wind have an intermittent character.
+Technologies based on sun and wind have an intermittent character.
 This means energy production depends on the ever-changing availability of wind and sunshine.
 The energy production of the future will therefore be less predictable.
 Periods in which there is no wind or sunshine could lead to what is called a Dunkelflaute: a period in which energy demand is larger than energy production.
 A Dunkelflaute could be countered by investing in even more innovative and sustainable energy solutions, combined with an optimal match between energy demand and energy production through artificial intelligence.

 Goals and KPIs